Rock scrambling grades

 Grade 3 : advanced rock-scrambles

 Below is a list of fine Grade 1 and Grade 2 rock-scrambles that are on the way to popular peaks in Scotland, the Lake District and Snowdonia.
-It's by no means a definitive list, just a list of routes that we know and like !
-Use this list as a helpful guide to pre-requisites for booking onto our guided rock-scrambling days.
+It is by no means a definitive list, just some routes that myself or friends know and like !

 Grade 1 rock-scrambles |